Home Business Insurance

 Home business owners have a lot to consider when searching for a policy.
 Questions will arise about coverage types, cost, and whether or not your home policy is tax-deductible.
 Ultimately, your business needs will determine the type of policy you get.
 If you are generating revenue approaching $250,000 annually or planning on hiring a number of employees, consider a commercial insurance policy that might meet your needs more fully.
 If you operate a dedicated business vehicle, you should similarly seek out a commercial auto policy.

 Each insurance company has different rules and regulations regarding home business endorsements.
-To get a better picture of what type of insurance coverage is best for your home business or office, call 888-444-2833.
+To get a better picture of what type of insurance coverage is best for your home business or office, reach out to one of our knowledgable agents for assistance.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.